unifiedjs/unified/readme.md

 The processors can be combined in two modes.

-**Bridge** mode transforms the syntax tree from one flavour to another.
+**Bridge** mode transforms the syntax tree from one flavour (the origin) to another (the destination).
 Then, transformations are applied on that tree.
 Finally, the origin processor continues transforming the original syntax tree.

-**Mutate** mode transforms the syntax tree from one flavour to another.
-Then, the origin processor continues transforming the destination syntax tree.
+**Mutate** mode also transforms the syntax tree from one flavour to another.
+But then the origin processor continues transforming the destination syntax tree.

 In the previous example (“Programming interface”), `remark-retext` is used in bridge mode: the origin syntax tree is kept after retext is